Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * [Wireframes: Register](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/wireframe-register.png)

 **Note:**
-*I changed the design on courses.index and acoommodation.index for all the sizes.
+*I changed the design on courses.index and accommodation.index for all the sizes.
 I put the slideshow above courses and accommodation details so that they look same as index.html and this was better layout than the original plan on my wireframes.*

 ### Surface Plane
 #### Colour